Regional markets fall on disappointing China factory data

-While Singapore shares were not spared on Friday, the decline was relatively small, with the Straits Times Index (STI) slipping 3.31 points or 0.1 per cent to wrap up trading at 3,218.27 points but up 0.76 per cent for the week.
+While Singapore shares were not spared yesterday, the decline was relatively small, with the Straits Times Index (STI) slipping 3.31 points or 0.1 per cent to wrap up trading at 3,218.27 points but up 0.76 per cent for the week.

 Gainers trailed losers 182 to 306 in the broad market, with 1.65 billion securities worth $1.83 billion transacted.